UM-Bridge/benchmarks/benchmarks/muq-beam/README.md

 - [Matthew Parno](mailto:matthew.d.parno@dartmouth.edu)

 ## Overview
-This is a Bayesian inverse problem for characterizing the log Young's modulus in an Euler-Bernoulli beam given observations of the beam displacement with a prescribed load.
+This is a Bayesian inverse problem for characterizing the stiffness in an Euler-Bernoulli beam given observations of the beam displacement with a prescribed load.
 The Young's modulus is piecewise constant over three regions.
 This is shown below.

 This docker container uses [MUQ](https://mituq.bitbucket.io/source/_site/index.html) and [UM-Bridge](https://github.com/UM-Bridge/umbridge/tree/main) to evaluate the log posterior density of the problem.
 Synthetic data is used.
 A realization of a Gaussian process is used to define a "true" $m(x)$ that is then run through the PDE model.
 Additive noise is added to the output of the model to create the synthetic data.